xmjiao/petsc4m-lite/README.md

 petsc4m-lite is an interface of PETSc for MATLAB and GNU Octave on Linux or MacOSX.
-Data exchanges are done through memory whenever possible, or through files if PETSc is prone to crashing (e.g., when running MATLAB in the desktop environment).
-There are two main top-level functions: `gmresPetsc` and `gmresHypre`.
+Data exchanges are done through memory whenever possible, or through files if PETSc is prone to crashing (e.g., when running MATLAB with JAVA).
+There are two main top-level
+functions: `gmresPetsc` and `gmresHypre`.
 The former uses ILU0 as preconditioner, and the latter uses BoomerAMG in Hypre as preconditioner.
 Both solvers use right-preconditioning, so that the true residuals are used for the convergence criteria.
 Their inputs can be either MATLAB `sparse` or a CRS `struct`.
 These functions can be easily adapted to use other KSP solvers and preconditioners supported by PETSc, except that PETSc may not use the true residual as the convergence tolerance in most cases (such as bicgstab even with right-preconditionning).

 EXAMPLE
 =======